Theater & Dance B.F.A Audition Information

 Candidates must pre-register for the audition.

-*The February 5 and February 18 audition dates are now full.
-Space is still available for submitting a video audition.
+You may also submit a video audition instead.
 Detailed information for submitting a video audition can be found here.
 A video audition does not harm your chances for consideration.
 We invite several candidates each year in response to video auditions.

 Theater, BFA Audition Dates for the 2017-2018 Academic Year:

 September 26th, 2017

 Students must pre-register to guarantee an audition slot.
 Students must be available for the full audition day.